The Graduate School

 • Anton Paar Surpass for zeta potential measurement of membranes, granules, or fiber particles; and

-• a Millipore Direct Q3 water purification system.
+• A Millipore Direct Q3 water purification system.

 Analyses may be performed by a researcher after receiving training on the device.